Highgate School: History

 When J. A. H. Johnston was appointed as headmaster in 1908, he found a school with a strong focus on a classical education.
 He created fifth and sixth forms for science, in which the main subjects were chemistry, physics, biology, and astronomy.
 In 1928 came the opening of a new Science Building by Sir Samuel Hoare, Secretary of State for Air, and Johnston then introduced aeronautics as a school subject, acquiring a Sopwith Snipe and an Avro 504K biplane.

+During the Second World War the school's buildings were commandeered by the British government and the school was evacuated to Westward Ho! in Devon, returning to Highgate in 1943.

 The poet Samuel Taylor Coleridge was originally buried in the school chapel.
 In 1961 there was a ceremonial disinterring of Coleridge at which the then Poet Laureate John Masefield spoke, and the remains were reburied at St Michael's parish church just a few hundred yards away.

-Until recently the school had two blocks of Eton Fives courts, one structure with ten courts (of which six were built in 1899 and a further four added c.1913); a second block of eight courts constructed in the 1920s was removed in 2014.
+Until recently the school had two blocks of Eton Fives courts, one structure with ten courts (of which six were built in 1899 and a further four added c.
+1913); a second block of eight courts constructed in the 1920s was removed in 2014.

-Boarding and weekly boarding at Highgate declined in the years up to the early 1990s when the last boarders left.
+Boarding and weekly boarding at Highgate declined in the years up to the early 1990s, at which time the last boarders left.
 In 1993 one of the former houses was converted to create the coeducational pre-preparatory school.

-In 2001 the school announced its intention to become fully co-educational ending over four hundred years of single sex education, and girls joined the Senior and Junior schools from 2004.
-According to the Good Schools Guide "Its decision to go co-ed has helped to put its popularity and academic standards on upward trajectories".
+In 2001 the school announced its intention to become fully co-educational, ending over four hundred years of single sex education, and girls joined the Senior and Junior schools from 2004.
+According to the Good Schools Guide, "Its decision to go co-ed has helped to put its popularity and academic standards on upward trajectories".

-In January 2013, the charter building was opened by former pupil and governor Lord Hill.
+In January 2013, the Charter Building was opened by former pupil and governor Lord Hill.

 In May 2014, the Sir Martin Gilbert Library was opened by former Prime Minister Gordon Brown.

-Throughout 2015 the school celebrated its 450th anniversary.
-In January 2015 a museum opened, which can be visited by the public on Saturday mornings in term-time.
+In 2015, the school celebrated its 450th anniversary and in January 2015 a museum opened, which can be visited by the public on Saturday mornings in term-time.

 In September 2016, a new building for the junior school opened.